Panda Express Teriyaki Chicken Recipe

 Panda Express Teriyaki Chicken sliced on a wooden board.

-Let it sit for a few minutes and slice as your prefer.
+Let the cooked chicken sit for a few minutes and slice as your prefer.

 Serve and Enjoy